polterguy/phosphorusfive/plugins/p5.lambda/README.md

     innerValue:Yup, we branched!
 ```

-This is because all string literals, automatically converts to _true_ for your conditional Active Events.
+This is because all string literals, implicitly converts to _true_ for your conditional Active Events.
 Think of this as implicit conversion
 to boolean values, according to _"does there exist something"_.
 Meaning, not equals null is the implicit logic of your conditional events.
 You could
 do this with any other types you wish, for instance integer numbers too.